 Being a good pediatrician requires a commitment to continually educating yourself.
 Medicine is constantly evolving, thanks to new research and health care technology.
 States also have strict requirements for continuing medical education.

 Pediatricians are specifically tasked with staying up to date on anything relevant to children’s health.
 This can include child development and mental health issues.
 Pediatricians also need to understand how health concerns differ among age groups.

 Because children can’t always speak up for themselves, they rely on adults to advocate for them.
 Pediatricians have the ability to make a huge difference in their patients’ lives by getting involved in outreach initiatives and helping to shape public policies.

 “Pediatricians should know that they can provide improved services for children and families by connecting with organizations within their communities,” Dr. Shriver says.

-5. You find it easy to empathize with others
+5. You can empathize with others

 “Emotional responsiveness is key,” Dr. Hill says.
 “If you feel like you don’t reliably read people well, this career may not best utilize your skill set.”

 While some pediatrician careers have a specialized focus, general pediatricians work to help keep all kids healthy.
 Dr. Shriver says general pediatricians need to have perspective and be well aware of all the factors that can affect a child’s growth, development, and general well-being.
 That includes socioeconomic, educational, cultural, and racial considerations.

 Dr. Hill also points out that pediatricians who are parents must understand their own family may be very different from the ones they encounter on the job.

 “You must remember that other families face diverse challenges.”